 BOQ provides a range of financial services and products, which include offerings for travellers as well as people who deal in foreign currency.

-- MasterCard multi-currency cash passport.
+- Cash Passport MasterCard.
 You can use this prepaid travel money card at more than 1.9 million MasterCard ATMs and 29 million merchants the world over.
 It does not link to your bank account.
 You can add funds in nine different currencies.

 - Travel insurance.
 The travel insurance that BOQ offers provides cover against unlimited cancelled travel and accommodation expenses, overseas medical and dental expenses, unexpected transport and accommodation expenses, loss of or damage to personal baggage, accidental death, and a host of other scenarios.

 - Foreign currency accounts.
 If you make payments in foreign currencies regularly, you can consider opening a BOQ foreign currency account.
 The minimum balance required is the equivalent of $5,000.
 To open this account you must have an existing BOQ transaction account in the same name.